andrulonis/revolve2-hp/experiments/default_study/HP-README.md

 Results in /home/honours2021

-The video function does not work, but is supposed to be run with: ./experiments/default_study/makevideos.sh
+The video function works now too: ./experiments/default_study/makevideos.sh
+    Do note that it only works with 1 monitor.